ernst-schwaiger/crypto_prot/README.md

 transmits the four random bytes of the client.
 In the following, the sequence `Id`, `Random_Server`, and `Random_Client` is referred to as `Header`

 Client and Server generate the trailing `Signature` field by signing all message bytes using the private key of their certificate.
-In messages 2 and 3 the peers transmit their own certificate which is then validated by the other side:
+In messages 2 and 3 the peers transmit their own certificate which is then validated by the other side for:
-- Correct common name
+- Correct subject name
-- Certificate is valid, with respect to date/time.
+- Validity of certificate (not expired yet, already valid)
-- Certificate was signed by root certificate
+- Signature of certificate by root certificate

 In message 4, the server transmits its RSA public key.
 In message 5, the client generates a `Ciphertext` out of a secret message using that key and sends it back to the server.

-The server decrypts the `Ciphertext`, signs the clear text with its DSA key pair, and sends the signature and the public DSA key back to the client in message 6.
+The server decrypts the `Ciphertext`, prints the clear text on the console, then signs the clear text with its DSA key pair, and sends the signature and the public DSA key back to the client in message 6.
 The client verifies the validity of the signature against the clear text and reports whether the verification was successful or not.
 The following diagram shows the layout of the messages:

 ![Client Server Handshake](doc/ClientServer.png)